spinnaker/spinnaker.github.io/setup/install/providers/kubernetes-v2/index.md

 * [`kubectl`](https://kubernetes.io/docs/user-guide/kubectl/){:target="\_blank"} CLI tool

-    Spinnaker relies on `kubectl` to manage all API access.
-It's installed along with Spinnaker.
+    Halyard relies on `kubectl` to manage all API access.
+It's installed along with Halyard.

-    Spinnaker also relies on `kubectl` to access your Kubernetes cluster; only `kubectl` fully supports many aspects of the Kubernetes API, such as 3-way merges on `kubectl apply`, and API discovery.
-Though this creates a dependency on a binary, the good news is that any authentication method or API resource that `kubectl` supports is also supported by Spinnaker.
+    Halyard also relies on `kubectl` to access your Kubernetes cluster; only `kubectl` fully supports many aspects of the Kubernetes API, such as 3-way merges on `kubectl apply`, and API discovery.
+Though this creates a dependency on a binary, the good news is that any authentication method or API resource that `kubectl` supports is also supported by Halyard.
 This is an improvement over the original Kubernetes provider in Spinnaker.